-The Interpersonal Violence Prevention Team (IVPT) is funded by the Campus Program grant from the U.S. Department of Justice’s Office on Violence against Women (OVW).
-The IVP Team is a multidisciplinary team of campus and community stakeholders focused on collaboratively and proactively ending gender-based violence on L&C campus in order to foster a safer learning environment and to develop civic leaders.
+The Interpersonal Violence Prevention Team (IVP Team) is funded by the Campus Program grant from the U.S. Department of Justice’s Office on Violence against Women (OVW).
+The IVP Team is a multidisciplinary team of campus and community stakeholders focused on collaboratively and proactively ending gender-based violence on all three L&C campuses in order to foster a safer learning environment and to develop civic leaders.

 If you would like to be involved with the work the IVP Team is doing on L&C campus or have questions about preventing or responding to sexual assault, domestic or dating violence, or stalking, please reach out to Ariella Frishberg at firstname.lastname@example.org.
 For confidential support, you can reach out to one of the on-campus Sexual Assault Response Advocates.

 - Ariella Frishberg, Project Coordinator, Gender Based Violence Prevention Coordinator

 - Melissa Osmond, Project Director, Associate Director for Health Promotion

 - Charlie Ahlquist, Assistant Dean of Student Rights and Responsibilities

 - Libby Davis, Associate Dean for Student Affairs (LAW)

 - Helen DeVol, Human Resources

 - Mark Figueroa, Associate VP for Institutional Research and Planning, Dean of Equity and Inclusion

 - Dominique Gardner, Assistant Director of Inclusion and Multicultural Engagement